saisri27/qranalysis/_projects/Quantile_Regression.md

 using the interesting Quantile Regression mathematical approach, we can compute multiple regression models for each quantile to get in-depth analysis about the data.
 To be more precise, to get the 25<sup>th</sup> percentile model, we will train the model with w=0.25 and similarly for other percentiles.

-Thanks to Python, its libraries and amazing in-built functions,we have computed Quantile Regression model and this is how the graph looks like
+Thanks to Python, it's libraries and amazing in-built functions,we have computed Quantile Regression model and this is how the graph looks like

 <iframe src="https://saisri27.github.io/qranalysis/plots/quantile_3d_animation.html" width="100%" height="750px" frameborder="0" style="border: 2px solid #ddd; border-radius: 8px;"></iframe>